elsaburren/claims-dashboard/README.md

 # claims-dashboard
-A dashboard for analyzing and fitting large insurance claims (#reinsurance)
+A dashboard for analyzing and fitting large insurance claims (#reinsurance).